mboltonwx/ColorBlindNARRreader/README.md

 Created collaboratively by Greg Blumberg (OU/CIMMS) and Matt Bolton (How The Weatherworks) originally for use in research.

-To run, you need to include some command line arguments

 How to Run:

-cd / chdir to the directory you downloaded ColorBlindNARRreader to
+cd / chdir to the directory you downloaded ColorBlindNARRreader into.

-Type: python narr_plotter.py 19990503 21 svr (year/month/day, hour [in UTC], and data parameter)
+Type: (year/month/day, hour [in UTC], and data parameter) | example: python narr_plotter.py 19990503 21 svr
 This example will make a severe weather type map for May 3rd, 1999 at 21 UTC

 Other types of maps can be (here are the arguments):